pushex-project/pushex/README.md

 ## Compared to Phoenix

 PushEx is built on top of Phoenix Channel and Presence.
-If you look at the source code, it is actually a very thin layer on top of this core functionality.
-Most of the code is around ensuring a scalable system which is set up for success without knowing how Phoenix works.
+If you look at the source code, it is actually a very thin layer on top of this core functionality; most of the code is around ensuring a scalable system which is set up for success without knowing how Phoenix works.

 PushEx is better compared to a pre-built microservice that is ready to go.
-By implementing a few functions, you can bring a fully baked push WebSocket server to your application.
+By implementing a few application specific functions, you can bring a fully baked push WebSocket server to your application.
 You will also benefit from community upgrades regarding functionality and performance; this is true both for Phoenix changes and PushEx changes.
 You do *not* need to know how Phoenix works in order to built a scalable system.

 ## Get Started